MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_protectiondescriptor.md

 **Returns**: App-specific data
 A [ProtectionHandler](class_mip_protectionhandler.md) may hold a dictionary of app-specific data that was encrypted by the protection service.
-This encrypted data is independent of the signed data accessible via [ProtectionDescriptor::GetSignedAppData](#class_protection_descriptor_1a0624527c7c1237a97ec0f4b02140c42d)
+This encrypted data is independent of the signed data accessible via ProtectionDescriptor::GetSignedAppData.

 ### GetSignedAppData function
 Gets the app-specific data that was signed.

 **Returns**: App-specific data
 A [ProtectionHandler](class_mip_protectionhandler.md) may hold a dictionary of app-specific data that was signed by the protection service.
-This signed data is independent of the encrypted data accessible via [ProtectionDescriptor::GetEncryptedAppData](#class_protection_descriptor_1a1cb9a6cb79d37008c3918a6e0e3337c7)
+This signed data is independent of the encrypted data accessible via ProtectionDescriptor::GetEncryptedAppData.

 ### GetDoubleKeyUrl function
 Gets the double key url to be used for custom protection.